 Assets of Intergenerational Significance conservation action plans consultation

-The NSW National Parks and Wildlife Service is seeking your feedback on draft conservation action plans for Assets of Intergenerational Significance.
-Comments are open until 27 February 2023.
+NSW National Parks and Wildlife Service will seek and consider your feedback on draft conservation action plans for Assets of Intergenerational Significance before adopting the plans.

 To date, 279 sites have been declared as Assets of Intergenerational Significance (AIS) across 127 national parks, protecting the key habitat for: